puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 [agent_install]: ./install_agents.html
 [install_overview]: ./install_basic.html

-Welcome to the Puppet Enterprise DNS Quick Start Guide.
+Welcome to the Open Source Puppet DNS Quick Start Guide.
 This document provides instructions for getting started managing a simple DNS nameserver file with Puppet.
 A nameserver ensures that the "human-readable" names you type in your browser (e.g., `google.com`) can be resolved to IP addresses your computers can read.

 Sysadmins typically need to manage a nameserver file for internal resources that aren't published in public nameservers.
 For example, let's say you have several employee-maintained servers in your infrastructure, and the DNS network assigned to those servers use Google's public nameserver located at `8.8.8.8`.
 However, there are several resources behind your company's firewall that your employees need to access on a regular basis.
 In this case, you'd build a private nameserver (say at `10.16.22.10`), and then use Puppet to ensure all the servers in your infrastructure have access to it.